Choose the correct Inline Skates

 Big vs Small Wheels

-Big wheels give you higher speed and better comfort when skating.
-However, it also requires more balance because it keeps you higher off the ground.
-Also, to hold larger wheels, the frame becomes longer, reducing maneuverability.
+Big wheels give you higher speed and a smoother, more comfortable ride.
+However, they also demand more balance because they keep you higher off the ground, and the longer frame needed to hold them reduces maneuverability.

-Small wheels give you better balance and it make turning easier.
-It is helpful when learning new tricks.
-However it significantly reduces the speed and users have to skate harder to cover distances.
+Small wheels give you better balance and make turning easier, which is helpful when learning new tricks.
+The trade-off is significantly less speed, so you have to work harder to cover distance.

-Soft wheels are very comfortable to skate on and gives you better traction.
-However, the rubber on the wheels wears off quickly.
+Soft wheels are very comfortable to skate on and offer better traction, but the softer rubber wears down more quickly.

 Skating Disciplines